Pembroke College, Cambridge

-Pembroke College (officially "The Master, Fellows and Scholars of the College or Hall of Valence-Mary") is a constituent college of the University of Cambridge, England.
+Pembroke College is a constituent college of the University of Cambridge, England.
 The college is the third-oldest college of the university and has over 700 students and fellows.
 It is one of the university's larger colleges, with buildings from almost every century since its founding, as well as extensive gardens.
 Its members are termed "Valencians".
-The college's current master is Chris Smith, Baron Smith of Finsbury.
+The college's Master is the art historian Rosalind Polly Blakesley.

 Pembroke has a level of academic performance among the highest of all the Cambridge colleges; in 2013, 2014, 2016, and 2018 Pembroke was placed second in the Tompkins Table.
 Pembroke contains the first chapel designed by Sir Christopher Wren and is one of only six Cambridge colleges to have educated a British prime minister, in Pembroke's case William Pitt the Younger.
 The college library, with a Victorian neo-gothic clock tower, has an original copy of the first encyclopaedia to contain printed diagrams.

 History

+Foundation

 Marie de St Pol, Countess of Pembroke (1303–1377), a member of the de Châtillon family of France, founded Pembroke College, Cambridge.
 On Christmas Eve 1347, Edward III granted Marie de St Pol, widow of the Earl of Pembroke, the licence for the foundation of a new educational establishment in the young university at Cambridge.
 The Hall of Valence Mary ("Custos & Scolares Aule Valence Marie in Cantebrigg'"), as it was originally known, was thus founded to house a body of students and fellows.
 The statutes were notable in that they both gave preference to students born in France who had already studied elsewhere in England, and that they required students to report fellow students if they indulged in excessive drinking or visited disreputable houses.

 The college was later renamed Pembroke Hall, and finally became Pembroke College in 1856.

-Marie was closely involved with College affairs in the 30 years until her death in 1377.
+Marie was closely involved with College affairs in the 30 years until her death and burial at Denny Abbey, to the north of Cambridge, in 1377.
 She seems to have been something of a disciplinarian: the original Foundation documents had strict penalties for drunkenness and lechery, required that all students' debts were settled within two weeks of the end of term, and gave strict limits on numbers at graduation parties.

+Legacies

+Richard Buckenham (Archdeacon of Lewes) himself a book collector ensured in 1599 before William Smarte's death, that over 100 manuscripts in Smarte's possession were donated to Pembroke College library.

+Sir Robert Hitcham, a lawyer and MP who was an alumnus of[Pembroke College left Framlingham castle in Suffolk and its associated lands to the College in 1636, a year after he bought it.
+Hitcham's Cloister in Pembroke College built in 1666 was named after him.
+The College still owns much of the estate.

 In 2015, the college received a bequest of £34 million from the estate of American inventor and Pembroke alumnus Ray Dolby, thought to be the largest single donation to a college in the history of Cambridge University.